 - Financial management and creating and reviewing project budgets and pro formas.

 Organizations will receive one-on-one technical assistance throughout the program.
 This is a personalized, in-depth approach focused on building trust between the consultant and client.
 The consultant will be a second set of eyes on transactions and development projects, as well as act as a navigator to assist in assembling project teams and connect the organization to other resources needed for a successful project.
 Further, the consultant will work with staff and leadership around organizational development to build long-term capacity.

 - The organization and its programs/projects must be located in the state of California.

 - The organization must be a Community Land Trust, Community Development Corporation, or other locally rooted nonprofit that will be acquiring and developing real estate as an ongoing program.

-- Commitment from at least one staff member, board member, or volunteer to attend all in-person and online learning sessions; to the best of their ability.
-A maximum of two people per organization can participate.
+- Commitment from two staff members, board members or volunteers to attend all in-person and online learning sessions to the best of their ability.

 - Are BIPOC-led.
 This is defined as meeting at least one of the following criteria: A BIPOC executive director; Majority of the board is BIPOC.

-Dates are subject to change and in-person events will adhere to COVID safety guidelines, including the possibility of moving convenings online in the event it is not advised to gather in person.
+Dates are subject to change and in-person events will adhere to COVID safety guidelines.

 - Notification of acceptance: Week of May 1, 2023

 - First in-person convening: June 6–8 2023 (Los Angeles)